Yannick Veilleux

 2010-11: Veilleux appeared in all 68 regular season games for Shawinigan contributing 19 goals and 29 assists.
 In the playoffs he managed to post 2 goals and 5 assists over 12 games.

 2011-12: Veilleux returned to Shawinigan after attending Blues training camp and provided both scoring and grit for the Cataractes in his third junior season.
 He was the third-leading scorer for Shawinigan behind high profile prospects Anton Zlobin (Pittsburgh) and Michael Chaput (Columbus).
 Veilleux scored 27 goals with 31 assists in 59 games and was plus-21 with 69 penalty minutes.
-Shawinigan finished with the QMJHL's second best record.
+Shawinigan finished with the QMJHL’s second best record.
 The Cataractes lost in the second round of the league playoffs but rebounded to win the Memorial Cup as the host team.
-Veilleux scored 5 goals with 6 assists and was plus-five with 17 penalty minutes in 11 playoff games.
+Veilleux scored 5 goals with 6 assists and was plus-5 with 17 penalty minutes in 11 playoff games.
 In six Memorial Cup games he was an even plus/minus with 2 goals and 6 penalty minutes.

 Talent Analysis